elmtree-askmo/cloudcannon-app/content/learn/others/how-did-greek-sources-describe-the-martial-prowess-of-the-celts.md

 url: /learn/others/questions/how-did-greek-sources-describe-the-martial-prowess-of-the-celts
 score: -1.0
 related_article1:
-    id: 166046
+    id: 166055
-    title: How did Julius Caesar describe the division of Gaul in 'De Bello Gallico'?
+    title: >-
+        How did Greek authors like Strabo contribute to the ethnographic accounts of the Celts?
     subject: Others
-    url: /learn/others/questions/how-did-julius-caesar-describe-the-division-of-gaul-in-de-bello-gallico
+    url: /learn/others/questions/how-did-greek-authors-like-strabo-contribute-to-the-ethnographic-accounts-of-the-celts
 related_article2:
-    id: 166049
+    id: 166042
-    title: Why were Druids exempt from war, and what was the significance of their oral tradition?
+    title: >-
+        What was the significance of the First Triumvirate in Julius Caesar's political alliances?
     subject: Others
-    url: /learn/others/questions/why-were-druids-exempt-from-war-and-what-was-the-significance-of-their-oral-tradition
+    url: /learn/others/questions/what-was-the-significance-of-the-first-triumvirate-in-julius-caesars-political-alliances
 related_article3:
     id: 166057
+    title: >-
-    title: How did Roman perspectives, such as Caesar's narratives, shape the historical accounts of the Celts?
+        How did Roman perspectives, such as Caesar's narratives, shape the historical accounts of the Celts?
     subject: Others
     url: /learn/others/questions/how-did-roman-perspectives-such-as-caesars-narratives-shape-the-historical-accounts-of-the-celts
 related_article4:
+    id: 166055
+    title: >-
+        How did Greek authors like Strabo contribute to the ethnographic accounts of the Celts?
+    subject: Others
+    url: /learn/others/questions/how-did-greek-authors-like-strabo-contribute-to-the-ethnographic-accounts-of-the-celts
+related_article5:
     id: 166042
+    title: >-
-    title: What was the significance of the First Triumvirate in Julius Caesar's political alliances?
+        What was the significance of the First Triumvirate in Julius Caesar's political alliances?
     subject: Others
     url: /learn/others/questions/what-was-the-significance-of-the-first-triumvirate-in-julius-caesars-political-alliances
-related_article5:
-    id: 166050
-    title: Which deities were primarily worshipped by the Gauls, according to classical texts?
-    subject: Others
-    url: /learn/others/questions/which-deities-were-primarily-worshipped-by-the-gauls-according-to-classical-texts
 ---

 &nbsp;